 - Funding for Ray of Hope allows all of the dogs and cats to be spayed/neutered and to receive medical examinations, vaccinations, heartworm and FIV/Feline Leukemia tests, and other medical care needed.
 Gabriel's Fund is used to help meet additional veterinary costs of injured and very sick pets.

-- To help find homes for the pets remaining at the KCK Animal Control shelter, HSGKC volunteers conduct satellite adoption events every weekend at the PetSmart in Olathe.
+- To help find homes for the pets remaining at the KCKAC shelter, HSGKC volunteers conduct satellite adoption events every weekend at the PetSmart in Olathe.
 This has dramatically increased the number of adoptions for the city shelter.

-- To reduce the numbers of animals ending up at KCK Animal Control, HSGKC accepts homeless animals directly into our shelter and spay/neuter and provide all veterinary care for them before placing them up for adoption in our shelter or transferring to other no-kill rescue groups.
+- To reduce the numbers of animals ending up at KCK Animal Control, HSGKC accepts homeless animals directly into our shelter and spay/neuter and provide all veterinary care for them before placing them up for adoption in our shelter or transferring them to other no-kill rescue groups.